 Latacunga has a gem of an historic center that most backpackers miss because it is on the other side of the bridge from the bus terminal.
 I had missed it on

 my 1st 2 visits to Latacunga when I stayed across the road from the terminal before and after visiting Quilotoa Laguna in 2009.
-In 2012 I returned and
+In 2012, 2015 and 2018 I returned and

-stayed a couple of nights to explore the city, there is a lot to see and is kind of like a mini-Quito.
+stayed each time a couple of nights to explore the city, there is a lot to see and Latacunga is kind of like a mini-Quito.
 It had been a long 9hrs by bus from Portoviejo to

 get to Latacunga this time - through the towns of Chone, El Carmen, Santo Domingo and Machachi.

 If you are on a budget the best bet for cheap hotels is around the bus terminal, it's a 5min walk across the bridge to the historic center, but the prices of hotels are a lot higher.

 The main square called Parque Vicente Leon is right in the heart of the historic center.
 It's a big octagonal shape with palm trees

 and flower gardens and is dominated by the huge monument in the middle of (you guessed it) Vicente Leon (1773-1839), a local philanthropist.
 On one side of